cmmvio/cmmv-docs-en/0-Overview/2-CLI.md

     padding: 1rem;
     border-radius: 0.375rem;
     margin: 1.5rem 0;
+    font-size: 12px;
 ">
     <p style="font-weight: bold; margin-bottom: 0.5rem;">Notice</p>
     <p>
-        Starting from version <strong>5.9</strong>, the <strong>@cmmv/cli</strong> has been fully refactored, introducing new commands and streamlining project workflows.
+        Starting from version <strong>v.0.5.9</strong>, the <strong>@cmmv/cli</strong> has been fully refactored, introducing new commands and streamlining project workflows.
         It is highly recommended to update to this version for enhanced performance and usability.
     </p>
     <p>